raganwald-deprecated/homoiconic/2012/12/combinators_1.md

     })
       //=> [1, 4, 9, 16, 25]

 We say that `.map` *maps* its arguments over the receiver array's elements.
 Or if you prefer, that it defines a mapping between its receiver and its result.
-Libraries like [Underscore] provide a map *function*.[^why] It usually works like this:
+Libraries like [Underscore] provide a map *function*.
+It usually works like this:

     _.map([1, 2, 3, 4, 5], function (n) {
       return n*n
     })
       //=> [1, 4, 9, 16, 25]

-[^why]: Why provide a map function? well, JavaScript is an evolving language, and when you're writing code that runs in a web browser, you may want to support browsers using older versions of JavaScript that didn't provide the `.map` function.
+> Why provide a map function? well, JavaScript is an evolving language, and when you're writing code that runs in a web browser, you may want to support browsers using older versions of JavaScript that didn't provide the `.map` function.
 One way to do that is to "shim" the map method into the Array class, the other way is to use a map function.
 Most library implementations of map will default to the `.map` method if its available.

 This recipe isn't for `map`: It's for `splat`, a function that wraps around `map` and turns any other function into a mapping.
 In concept, `splat` is very simple: